parapluu/encore/README.md

 Make sure that you have `doxygen` (for documentation), `premake4`, an up-to-date `clang` and `ghc` in your path.

+If you are running a debian based linux distribution you can run the `linux-install.sh` script and it will install all dependencies and build encore.

 ### Step 1: Preliminaries

 We're using: